-[The Plan Dog memorandum was drafted by Chief of Naval Operations H.R.
-Stark, assessing a possible two front war in Europe and the Pacific.
+[The Plan Dog memorandum, drafted by Chief of Naval Operations H.R.
+Stark, assessed a possible two front war in Europe and the Pacific.
 Stark explores options and recommends a policy of prioritizing Europe while holding in the Pacific.]

 3. Paine, S. C. M. The Wars for Asia, 1911-1949.
 New York: Cambridge University Press, 2012.
 Pages 171-220.
+BOOK

-[Paine, a Naval War College Distinguished University Professor, discusses how Japan, already overextended in China, opened new theaters in the Pacific and elsewhere in 1941-1942, then ultimately came to grief, deciding at last to surrender in August 1945 after the U.S. dropped atomic bombs on Hiroshima and Nagasaki and the U.S.S.R. invaded Manchuria.
-In a war of many theaters, China is often overlooked in accounts of World War II, but Paine stresses that, much as the Soviets dealt with the bulk of German ground forces, the Chinese tied down large numbers of Japanese troops that might otherwise have been deployed in the Pacific.]
+[Sally Paine, a Naval War College Distinguished University Professor, discusses how Japan, already overextended in China, opened new theaters in the Pacific and elsewhere in 1941-1942, then ultimately came to grief, deciding at last to surrender in August 1945 after the United States dropped atomic bombs on Hiroshima and Nagasaki and the Soviet Union invaded Manchuria.
+Because China is often overlooked in accounts of the Second World War, Paine emphasizes that, much as the Soviets dealt with the bulk of German ground forces, the Chinese tied down large numbers of Japanese troops that might otherwise have been deployed in the Pacific.]

 4. O'Brien, Phillips.
 "East versus West in the Defeat of Nazi Germany."
 Journal of Strategic Studies, vol. 23, no. 2 (June 2000).
 Pages 89-111.
+(Selected Readings)